Conservatism (belief revision): Possible explanations

 The traditional explanation for this effect is that it is an extension of the anchoring bias, as studied by Tversky and Kahneman.
 The initial "anchor" is the .5 probability given when there are two choices without any other evidence, and people fail to adjust sufficiently far away.
-However, a recent study suggests that the belief revising conservatism can be explained by an information-theoretic generative mechanism that assumes a noisy conversion of objective evidence (observation) into subjective estimates (judgment).
-The study explains that the estimates of conditional probabilities are conservative because of noise in the retrieval of information from memory, whereas noise is defined as the mixing of evidence. and the result is conservatism (low is not low enough, and high is not high enough, the result is not extreme enough, which is conservative).
+Alternatively, one study suggested that the belief revising conservatism can be explained by an information-theoretic generative mechanism that assumes a noisy conversion of objective evidence (observation) into subjective estimates (judgement).
+The study explains that the estimates of conditional probabilities are conservative because of noise in the retrieval of information from memory, whereas noise is defined as the mixing of evidence.
+For instance, if objective evidence indicates the probability of an event occurs is 1, i.e., P(A) = 1 and P(¬A) = 0, whereas according to the memory of a subject, the probabilities are P(A') = 0.727 and P(¬A') = 0.273 respectively.
+When the evidence is noised by memory with probability of P(Á | A') = 0.8, p(¬Á | A') = 0.2, P(Á | ¬A') = 0.2 and P(¬Á | ¬A') = 0.8, the estimate (judgement) is smoothed to be P(Á) = 0.636 and P(¬Á)=0.364.
+The estimated values (0.636, 0.364) are less extreme or more conservative than the actual evidence (1 and 0).
 In an incentivized experimental study, it has been shown that the conservatism bias decreased in those with greater cognitive ability, though it did not disappear.